 Hello!
-I am a PhD candidate in the Department of Political Science at Florida State University.
+I am a PhD candidate in the Department of Political Science at Florida State University and an incoming 2026-2027 Postdoctoral Fellow at the Niehaus Center for Globalization and Governance at Princeton University.

-In addition to my primary research agenda, a second strand of my research helps explain the rise of populist opposition to trade and its implications for the embedded liberalism compromise and future trade agreements.
+In addition to my primary research agenda, a second strand of my work examines the rise of populist opposition to trade and its implications for the embedded liberalism compromise and the future of trade agreements.

-Work from my research agenda is forthcoming at the American Journal of Political Science (AJPS) and has been published at Politics and Governance.
+My research has been published in the American Journal of Political Science (AJPS) and Politics and Governance.

 Please feel free to email me directly at cgahagan[at]fsu.edu.